Heiswill/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19. Replace all character A and c from inputs Z and e
 20. A script that removes all letters c and C from input
 21. A script that reverse its input
+22. A scriptthe display all users and their home directory, sorted by user